suyu-chen/maze-solver/java-version/README.md

+#Java Maze Solver
-An implementation in Java with a visualizer.
+An simple maze solving program in Java using a basic recursive depth-first search.
+Includes a visualizer and input/output to text files.